kyelindholm/mastermind-game/README.md

 2) Ensure you have PostgreSQL installed on your machine!
 Create a `config.js` file in the root directory (as shown in the file structure above).
 This file should export "user", "host", and "password" variables that correspond with your PostgreSQL credentials.
 The default PostgreSQL user is "postgres" and the host should be "localhost".
 If you have not set one up, the password should be an empty string.
 For context, these variables are used in `index.js` within the database directory.

+    - To connect to the deployed database and view others' scores, your config.js file should look like:
+    ```
+    module.exports.host="mastermind-db.cq8styafifva.us-east-1.rds.amazonaws.com";
+    module.exports.user="kyelindholm"
+    module.exports.password="password123"
+    ```

 3) Once PostgreSQL is installed and your config file is set up, run `npm run create-database` from the root directory.
 As the script's name suggests, this executes the `schema.sql` file within the database directory and will automatically create the database and tables needed to run Mastermind.

 4) To create a production-ready build, navigate to the client directory and run `npm run build`.
 Navigate back to the root directory (with `cd ..`) and run `npm run start`.
 Your client and server will start, andd you should be ready to play Mastermind!